CycloneDX/cyclonedx-node-npm/docs/result.md

 A package might have submodules or subpackages.
 These are usually stored in a `node_modules` folder next to the `package.json`.

-### How node's module/package resolution works
+### How _NodeJS_'s module/package resolution works

-_Node_'s module/package system is file-system based.
+_NodeJS_'s module/package system is file-system based.
 It works regardless of package dependencies.
-When code in package `foo` tries to use/require/access code from a different package "bar", then _node_ will look in `foo`'s own/direct `node_modules` folder.
+When code in package `foo` tries to use/require/access code from a different package "bar", then _NodeJS_ will look in `foo`'s own/direct `node_modules` folder.
-If it did not find any "bar" there, then node traverses all folders upwards and does the same lookup there, until it finds any "bar".
+If it did not find any "bar" there, then NodeJS traverses all folders upwards and does the same lookup there, until it finds any "bar".
 This file-based loading behavior happens regardless of components' "dependency graph"